Spawn (1997 film)

 Spawn is a 1997 American superhero film based on the Image Comics character of the same name.
 Directed by Mark A.Z.
-Dippé (in his directorial debut) from a script by Alan B. McElroy, the film stars Michael Jai White as the titular character, alongside John Leguizamo, Martin Sheen, Theresa Randle, D. B. Sweeney and Nicol Williamson in his final film role.
+Dippé from a script by Alan B. McElroy, the film stars Michael Jai White as the titular character, alongside John Leguizamo, Martin Sheen, Theresa Randle, D. B. Sweeney and Nicol Williamson in his final film role.
 Spawn is one of the first films to feature an African-American actor portraying a major comic book superhero.
 The film depicts the character's origin story as a murdered US Marine who returns from Hell as its army's reluctant leader.
 Spawn was released in the United States on August 1, 1997.
 It received generally negative reviews but was a box office success, grossing $87.9 million worldwide against a production budget between $40–45 million.
 A reboot, entitled King Spawn, is in development.

 Plot

 U.S. Marine Corps Force Recon Lieutenant Colonel and CIA operative Al Simmons is assigned by his superior, Jason Wynn, to infiltrate a biochemical weapons plant in North Korea, despite Simmons' growing moral qualms with the nature of his work.
 Unknown to Simmons, Wynn has ordered his top assassin Jessica Priest to murder him while he is on the mission.
-Before Simmons dies, he is set on fire by Wynn and as the plant explodes as well.
+Before Simmons dies, he is set on fire by Wynn as the plant explodes as well.
 Simmons arrives in Hell, where one of its rulers, Malebolgia, offers him a deal – if Simmons becomes his eternal servant and leader of his army in Armageddon, he will be able to return to Earth to see his wife, Wanda Blake.
 Simmons accepts the offer and is returned to Earth as a being known as a "Hellspawn".

 Unfortunately, Simmons, now known as Spawn, learns that five years have passed since his death.
 Wanda is now married to his best friend Terry Fitzgerald, who is living as the stepfather to his daughter, Cyan.
 Spawn encounters a clown-like demon known as the Violator, sent by Malebolgia, who acts as his guide.
 Spawn also meets and befriends a young homeless boy named Zack and the mysterious and elderly Cogliostro, a former Hellspawn who has successfully freed his soul and now fights for Heaven.
 Spawn learns that Wynn is now a weapons dealer and has developed a biological weapon called Heat 16.
 During a reception, Spawn attacks Wynn, murders Jessica and escapes using his newfound powers as a Hellspawn.